Scheduled MonumentsWalesNew Radnor Medieval Town: South West Quadrant

 What is New Radnor Medieval Town: South West Quadrant?

-New Radnor Medieval Town: South West Quadrant is a scheduled ancient monument comprising part of the planned medieval town laid out in Radnorshire, Wales.
+New Radnor Medieval Town: South West Quadrant is a scheduled ancient monument comprising the south-western sector of a medieval planned town in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD154.

 What period does New Radnor Medieval Town: South West Quadrant date from?

 New Radnor Medieval Town: South West Quadrant dates from the medieval period, and is classified as a town.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting New Radnor Medieval Town: South West Quadrant?